Cray-HPE/docs-csm/operations/spire/Enable_TPM_node_attestation.md

 To disable the TPM attestation on management nodes the `spire-agent.conf` file must be returned to its original configuration on each node TPM attestation is turned on.
-Then a new join token must be created and the node then needs to be joined to spire.
+Then a new join token must be created and the node then needs to be joined to Spire.

 On each node that you want to disable TPM attestation on: